Strong and Safe

-This session will help museum and archive managers think about how they can continue to work with communities in a collaborative way during the current pandemic so that they remain relevant, address strategic priorities and record experiences.
+This online session will help museum and archive managers think about how they can continue to work with communities in a collaborative way so that they remain relevant, address strategic priorities and record experiences.
 The training will help delegates to explore community engagement practice and how they can utilise it to bring people together, and enhance their work through effectively staying connected to and working with the audiences they serve.
 The training will include a mix of PowerPoint presentation, case studies, group activities and the opportunity for Q&A.

 Trainers: Jane Frederick and Chloë Bird have a long standing, professional working relationship with a focus on making heritage and culture relevant to a wide range of people.